UK Internal Market Scheme (UKIMS)

 What is the UK Internal Market Scheme (UKIMS)?

-If you want to join the UKIMS, you will need to apply online.
-Once you’re authorised, you will be able to confirm your eligible goods as ‘not at risk’ under the scheme if they are brought to Northern Ireland for sale or final use by end consumers in the United Kingdom (if the goods are moving to Northern Ireland from a country outside both the United Kingdom and European Union, the end consumers must be located in Northern Ireland).
-If you are using the TSS, you need to upload your authorisation letter to your TSS Company Profile to make use of your authorisation.
+Once authorised, you will be able to confirm your eligible goods as ‘not at risk’ under the scheme if they are brought to Northern Ireland for sale or final use by end consumers in the United Kingdom.
+If goods are brought to Northern Ireland from a country outside the United Kingdom or the European Union, the final customers must also be in Northern Ireland to benefit from the ‘not at risk’ arrangements under UKIMS.

 Why is it important to have a UK Internal Market Scheme (UKIMS) authorisation?

-The UKIMS authorisation enables authorised traders to move eligible goods as ‘not at risk’ of moving to the European Union if they are brought to Northern Ireland for sale to or final use by end consumers in the United Kingdom (if the goods are moving to Northern Ireland from a country outside both the United Kingdom and European Union, the end consumers must be located in Northern Ireland).
+The UKIMS authorisation enables authorised traders to move eligible goods as ‘not at risk’ of moving to the European Union if they are brought to Northern Ireland for sale to or final use by end consumers in the United Kingdom.
+If the goods are moving to Northern Ireland from a country outside both the United Kingdom and European Union, the end consumers must be located in Northern Ireland.

-If you are a business sending parcels from Great Britain to a business in Northern Ireland, or a business in Northern Ireland receiving parcels from another business in Great Britain (B2B parcel movements), you should also consider applying for the UKIMS.
+If you are a business sending parcels from Great Britain to a business in Northern Ireland, or a business in Northern Ireland receiving parcels from another business in Great Britain (that is, B2B parcel movements), you should also consider applying for the UKIMS.
 If this applies to you, you are advised to speak to your parcel carrier to discuss the requirements and consider if you are eligible to apply for the scheme.

 How can I apply for UKIMS?